-The platform simulates up to 8GB of RAM.
+- An Armv8-A cluster model containing 1-4 cores. - Up to 8GB of RAM.
 To simulate a system with 4GB of RAM, you require a host with at least 8GB of RAM.

-To simulate a system with 8GB of RAM, you require a host with at least 12GB of RAM.

-- Four PL011 UARTs connected to xterms. - Platform peripherals including a Real-time clock, Watchdog timer, Real-time timer, and Power controller. - Secure peripherals including a Trusted watchdog, Random number generator, Non-volatile counters, and Root-key storage. - A network device model that is connected to host network resources. - A block storage device that is implemented as a file on the host. - A small system register block with LEDs and switches visible using a web server. - Host filesystem access that is implemented as Plan 9 filesystem. - A CLCD that allows GUI visualization. - Debug capabilities through the use of a CADI server. - Support for the Army8-A Scalable Vector Extension (SVE).
+To simulate a system with 8GB of RAM, you require a host with at least 12GB of RAM. - Four PL011 UARTs connected to xterms. - Platform peripherals including a real-time clock, watchdog timer, real-time timer, and power controller. - Secure peripherals including a trusted watchdog, random number generator, non-volatile counters, and root-key storage. - A network device model that is connected to host network resources. - A block storage device that is implemented as a file on the host. - A small system register block with LEDs and switches visible using a web server. - Host filesystem access that is implemented as a Plan 9 filesystem. - A CLCD that allows GUI visualization. - Debug capabilities through the use of a CADI server. - TarmacTrace support is built into the model.